 How Many Copies Of Each Basic Land Do I Need?

 Since Magic releases a variety of common dual lands (that are included in the cube) I run 40 to 50 copies of each basic land.
+I highly recommend using basic lands where there is a tree in the artwork.

 I Love The Pauper Cube!
 How Can I Help You?